 Enabling SAML SSO on HelloSign

-Enabling SAML with HelloSign requires an Enterprise Subscription and administrator access.
+Enabling SAML with HelloSign requires an Enterprise or Enterprise Plus Subscription and administrator access.

 IMPORTANT: When setting up SAML for the first time, please keep the "Allow standard logins for admins" option checked so you will be able to login with a username and password in case the setup is unsuccessful.
 Failure to do this could potentially lead to being locked out of your account.

 In order to complete setup, you will need the following pieces of information that your IDP should provide you:

 Take these pieces of information and paste them in the appropriate fields in the SAML SSO settings area, then click "Save" at the bottom of the screen.

 Note: An explanation of the SAML SSO optional settings is as follows:

 - Allow standard logins for admins (recommended while testing)

 - Even after SAML SSO is setup and enabled, admins can continue to login to HelloSign with their username and password.
 This is recommended during testing and then once the SAML SSO connection is verified to be functioning properly it’s recommended to disable this for optimal security.